Where Do I Go When I Die?

-The Bible teaches that when anyone dies, they sleep in their graves till the Resurrection Day (Psalm 13:3; Daniel 12:2; Acts 7:60; Job 14:12; 1 Corinthians 15:18).
+The Bible teaches that when people die, they sleep in their graves till the Resurrection Day (Psalm 13:3; Daniel 12:2; Acts 7:60; Job 14:12; 1 Corinthians 15:18).
 Jesus Himself called death a sleep (John 11:11-13).
 There is no consciousness of time in death (2 Corinthians 5:6-8), so for the believer the next conscious thought from death is his awareness of his glorified body at Christ’s coming.

 When God first created man, the Bible says, “And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul” (Genesis 2:7).
-Man became a living soul when God breathed the breath of life into the dust.
+When God breathed the breath of life into the dust, man became a living soul.
 This breath of life is also called a spirit.
-Spirit and breath of life are the same thing and are often used interchangeably in the Bible.
+The spirit and breath of life are the same thing and are often used interchangeably in the Bible.
 “All the while my breath is in me, and the spirit of God is in my nostrils” (Job 27:3).

 Genesis 2:7 tells us that man is a soul and according to God’s Word, souls do die (Ezekiel 18:20).
 Man is mortal (Job 4:17).
 Only God is immortal (1 Timothy 6:15, 16).
-The concept of an undying, immortal soul goes against the Bible.
+Therefore, the concept of an undying, immortal soul goes against the Bible.

 In fact, the Bible mentions that David the prophet is not in heaven yet: “David … is both dead and buried, and his sepulcher is with us unto this day.”
 “For David is not ascended into the heavens” (Acts 2:29, 34).